sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 `Dist::Zilla` created this nested directory structure from the name of your module, `Super::Greetings`.
 Sweet.

 Everything seems to be in place.
-Let's see if we can build a distribution:
+Let's see if we can build a distribution with our blueprint:

 `dzil build`